Infertility occurs when you’re not able to become pregnant after

 Infertility in Men

-Problems with sperm production and delivery, low sperm count, and low motility (the ability of sperm to swim and fertilize the egg) can all affect male fertility.
+and low motility, or ability of sperm to swim and fertilize the egg, can all

-Certain risk factors can make it more difficult for men and women to conceive.
+Certain risk factors can make it more difficult for men and women

-Other lifestyle choices can impair healthy egg and sperm production, including:
+The following lifestyle factors can impair healthy egg and sperm